 Implementing Client-Side Cryptography

-If you plan to implement upload and download mechanisms for DRACOON Server, we suggest that you employ one of our open source Crypto SDKs (currently available for Java, C# and Ruby) which are freely available on GitHub.
+If you plan to implement upload and download mechanisms for DRACOON Server, we suggest that you employ one of our open source Crypto SDKs (currently available for Java and C#) which are freely available on GitHub.

 If you want to go into further detail and implement the crypto application yourself, please have a look at the more detailed technical documentation of DRACOON's client-side encryption.